Sacke98/Sacke98.github.io/_posts/2019-01-14-robotstxt.markdown

 Imagine a robot wants to visit a Web-URL, the first thing it does is to check for i.e http://www.example.com/robots.txt and finds directions on what parts it is allowed and likely others it is not to visit.

 ```
-User-agent: *  this means that it applies to all robots
+User-agent: *  (The star means that it applies to all robots)
-Disallow: /   Tells the robots that it should not visit any pages on the site
+Disallow: /   (Tells the robots that it should not visit any pages on the site)

+User-agent: *
+Disallow:     (To allow all robots complete access)

+User-agent: *        (To exclude all robots from part of the server)
+Disallow: /cgi-bin/
-Disallow:     medger full tillgång
+Disallow: /tmp/
-Disallow: /...../
+Disallow: /junk/

 ```

 However, there are two important conciderations when using robots.txt: